madebykind/madebykind-v3/content/work/chapter.md

   </div>
 </div>

+{{< figure align="right" alt="A mockup of a Chapter business card.
+The business card is duotone blue and is placed on a pink board" src="work-chapter-business-card_2.jpg" >}}

 {{< figure wrapperclass="" alt="A mockup of a billboard for “The Rolling Calf” a performance event at Chapter.
 A man is walking past the billboard at the bottom left of the image." src="work-chapter-billboard.jpg" >}}